The Application Process

 • Transfer credit can be awarded only on the basis of course descriptions (syllabi) in English.

-Please submit a copy of the personal data page of your passport.
+• Submit a copy of the personal data page of your passport

 IV.
 English Proficiency

-Conditional admission may be considered for undergraduate students who are academically qualified but who have low or no proof of English proficiency.
+• Conditional admission may be considered for undergraduate students who are academically qualified but have no proof of English proficiency.
 These students will be tested upon arrival on campus and will be required to enroll in intensive English courses as necessary.

 V. Application Fee